Decoding the 90/140 Score: Understanding and Improving Your Performance

 Conclusion: Turning Potential into Achievement

 A score of 90/140 represents a solid foundation, but it also signifies untapped potential.
-By carefully analyzing your performance, implementing effective learning strategies, and leveraging the principles of cognitive science, you can transform this score into a testament to your improved abilities and dedication.
-Remember that consistent effort, targeted study, and self-reflection are the cornerstones of achieving your academic and personal goals.
+Practically speaking, remember that consistent effort, targeted study, and self-reflection are the cornerstones of achieving your academic and personal goals.
 Don't just aim for improvement; aim for excellence.
+Think about it: by carefully analyzing your performance, implementing effective learning strategies, and leveraging the principles of cognitive science, you can transform this score into a testament to your improved abilities and dedication.
 The journey from 90/140 to a higher score is a testament to your growth and perseverance.